ayemessage/client/README.md

 1. I will create a thin socket.io server that will ferry the requested messages back and forth.
 2. Next, will create an Electron app with two effective components:
-  1. A React UI "Client", that will interface said server and self-discover to nearby authenticated devices, store using either IndexedDB or minimongo (leaning towards the first) and from there, it's just another chat app
+  1. A React UI "Client", that will interface said server and self-discover to nearby authenticated devices, store using  dexie.js and from there, it's just another chat app
   2. The Worker will be bundleled into this app that will interface the messages, and will just be a very thin socket client.